Shamazo/libset/readme.md

 # Libset
 ## A basic set library written in c.
 This is a implementation of sets using red-black trees.
 Please see example.c for usage examples and set.c for comments on function inputs and usage.
-To compile the example program with the supplied makefile run "make lib" in a shell.
+To compile the example program with the supplied makefile run "make lib example" in a shell.
 The complexity of various operations is described in the following table.

 | Operation | Complexity|